Toward Invisible CAM: Why the Future of Making Demands the Disappearance of Manufacturing Complexity

 Although many are capable, users don't always prefer to think in any of the following terms, as they apply to getting a design out into the real world.

-These are the unwanted artifacts of lazy software design, not those of the intentions of object designers.
+These are the unwanted artifacts of historical software design, not those of the intentions of physical object designers.
 The idea of an invisible CAM aligns the system with the user's mental model, over the software developer's status quo.

 Implementing an invisible CAM provides the following results.